fischem69/opseu549.github.io/_pages/covid-19.md

 ---
 layout: page
-title: COVID-19 related information
+title: COVID-19 information
-subtitle: (that affect your employee of the Ontario Science Centre)
+subtitle: (related to your rights as employee of the Ontario Science Centre)
 published: true
 ---